Fifteen-Love: Guest

+Episodes

 Production

 In May 2022, it was revealed Amazon Prime had greenlit Fifteen-Love, a six-part series created by Hania Elkington, who acts as scriptwriter and executive producer.
 The show is produced by World Productions and directed by Eva Riley for the first three episodes and Toby MacDonald the latter three.
 The series is produced by Natasha Romaniuk.

-Elkington said of the project’s theme "Writing this drama…has been revelatory.
+Elkington said of the project's theme "Writing this drama…has been revelatory.
 I hope that Fifteen-Love has the same effect on its audience, and can become another valuable part of this urgent, emerging story."

 In August 2022, it was announced Aidan Turner and Ella Lily Hyland would star in the series.
 Also joining the cast were Anna Chancellor, Jessica Darrow, Tom Varey, Lorenzo Richelmy, Manon Azem, Elizabeth Berrington, Amar Chadha-Patel, Steffan Rhodri, as well as Maria Margarida Almeida and Harmony Rose-Bremner.

 Ella Lily Hyland trained for the tennis scenes and was helped on set by tennis coach and former-pro Naomi Cavaday.